markjprice/cs14net10/docs/ch04-logging.md

 Code does not have a mechanism to add NuGet packages to a project, so we will use the command-line tool:
 1. Navigate to the **TERMINAL** window for the `Instrumenting` project.
-2. Enter the following command: `dotnet add package Microsoft.Extensions.Configuration.Binder`
+2. Enter the following command: `dotnet package add Microsoft.Extensions.Configuration.Binder`
-3. Enter the following command: `dotnet add package Microsoft.Extensions.Configuration.Json`
+3. Enter the following command: `dotnet package add Microsoft.Extensions.Configuration.Json`

-`dotnet add package` adds a reference to a NuGet package to your project file.
+`dotnet package add` (.NET 10 or later) and `dotnet add package` (.NET 9 or earlier) commands add a reference to a NuGet package to your project file.
 It will be downloaded during the build process.

-`dotnet add reference` adds a project-to-project reference to your project file.
+`dotnet reference add` (.NET 10 or later) and `dotnet add reference` (.NET 9 or earlier) commands add a project-to-project reference to your project file.
 The referenced project will be compiled if needed during the build process.

 # Reviewing project packages for working with configuration